The Challenge

 That is why Tower Hamlets Together is exploring new and innovative ways to provide care and why partnership sits at the heart of how we work – recognising that no single organisation can do all that needs to be done in isolation.

-• A rapid increase in residents aged 35-64 will bring new challenges for local health and social care services.
+• The largest rise in population size between 2011 and 2021 was in the working age population which will bring new challenges for local health and social care services.

 Below are some of the main headline challenges we face...